caetanosasia/suggestic-array-challenge/README.md

     DJANGO_SETTINGS_MODULE=myproject.myproject.settings.development
     ```

-    **Note:** If you changed `myproject_db` in the previous step, you should change the `POSTGRES_HOST` value to match it in the `.env` file.
+    **Note:** If you changed `myproject_db_1` in the previous step, you should change the `POSTGRES_HOST` value to match it in the `.env` file.
 You can change the other postgres settings if you like, but it's not required.

 6. On the command line, within this directory, do this to build the image and
    start the container: